Instagram Automation Bot in Python Using Selenium (Educational Project)

 - It will then open a Chrome browser window, navigate to Instagram, and attempt to log you in.

 This is a simple template to get you started.
-From here, you could add more features like navigating to a specific user's profile, liking posts, or following other users by using selenium to find and interact with different elements on the page.
+From here, you could add more features by using selenium to find and interact with different elements on the page.

 Project Level: Intermediate